 Research has shown that mental illness, trauma and substance use are all connected—it’s no surprise when someone who has experienced physical, sexual or emotional abuse has a mental health or substance use issue.

-This is the story of Annmarie, who experienced childhood trauma and abuse at the hands of her former husband.
+This is the story of Annmarie, who experienced childhood trauma and abuse at the hands of her former spouse.
 Now, at almost 60 years of age, Annmarie is an active member of the community, helping others access support services, and is also a member of the BC Mental Health and Substance Use Services Partnerships in Care committee.
 She looks back on her life with a better understanding of how trauma affected her mental health.

 Originally from Saint John, New Brunswick, Annmarie was born into a household where alcoholism and abuse were impossible to avoid.
 Her father, a war veteran, drank heavily, and her mother would often have to flee the house with Annmarie and her seven siblings when he became aggressive.

 At aged two, Annmarie was sexually abused by a relative.
 This abuse continued until she was 10 years old.

 “I remember telling my sister when I was four years old that I had been raped,” says Annmarie.
 “We were lying in bed talking, and when I told her what happened, she said not to say anything or my father would have killed the man who did it.
 I remember my mother and Granny talking about the same relative being accused of molesting another child.
 They both said they didn’t believe it.
 I knew I couldn’t talk about what happened to me, and I carried that trauma throughout my entire childhood.”